-All loans modified in response to COVID-19 are classified as performing and pass rated as of December 31, 2021 and 2020.
+All loans modified in response to COVID-19 are classified as performing and pass rated as of December 31, 2022 and 2021.
 These loans are included in the allowance for loan loss general reserve in accordance with ASC 450-20.
 Management has increased our loan level reviews and portfolio monitoring to address the changing environment.
-The Company continues to meet regularly with clients who could be more highly impacted by the recent COVID-19 pandemic.
-These are borrowers in industries we believe may be more impacted by the pandemic, for instance those loans where there may be a greater than 50% probability of a downgrade, covenant violation, or 20% reduction in collateral position.
 Management believes the diversity of the loan portfolio is prudent and remains consistent with the credit culture and goals of the Bank.